 Things to keep in mind after you bring your dog or cat home from surgery:

 - Give your pet a quiet, comfortable place to rest for at least 24 hours.

 - Check their incisions daily and watch for signs of infection, like unusual swelling, redness, or discharge.

 - Call us immediately at (337) 385-2030 if your pet's sutures appear unattached.

 - Refrain from giving your pet a bath for at least 10 days or until we check their sutures.

 - Try to keep your pet from running or jumping for at least two weeks.

 - Keep your pet from licking or chewing their incisions.
 If distraction methods do not work, they may need a medical collar.

 We Use a Board-Certified Traveling Surgeon!

-While our highly skilled doctors have extensive experience in a wide range of surgeries, complex orthopedic cases sometimes need the help of a specialist.
+While our highly skilled veterinarians have extensive experience in a wide range of dog and cat surgeries, complex orthopedic cases sometimes need the help of a specialist.
 If your pet has experienced a severe bone fracture, we have the expertise of a surgeon certified by the American College of Veterinary Surgeons (ACVS) at our disposal.
 A board-certified traveling surgeon has gone through additional training, including residency, and testing to become an expert in their surgical specialty.
-Contact us with any questions or about how we keep pets safe and cared for during any surgery with us.
+Contact us with any questions or about how we keep pets safe and cared for during any dog or cat surgery with us.